 Off the beaten track: Kotor, Montenegro

-Hi team, we’re back from our Montenegro-Croatia trip and to say I have the holiday blues would be the understatement of the century.
+Hi team, welcome to my Montenegro travel guide.
+We’re back from our Montenegro-Croatia trip and to say I have the holiday blues would be the understatement of the century.
 Overdramatic?
 Maybe a little.

-I’ll talk more about Croatia in my next post, but today I’ve focused on our stint in Montenegro.
+I’ll talk more about Croatia in my next post, but today I’ve created a Montenegro travel guide, focusing mostly on Kotor.
 It’s one of the slightly more ‘off the beaten track’ countries in Europe and hasn’t yet been swamped with tourists, although it’s certainly becoming a more popular destination.

 While our stay was cut short, I did love Montenegro, particularly for the scenery.
 I’ve covered a few things you should know before visiting Montenegro, as well as the best time to go, where to stay and what to explore.

 Things to know